 The tiniest of babies will respond when they hear their parents’ voices.
 After all, they have been hearing them since before they entered the world.
-So, when you have a very young child, picture books are an excellent way to engage their senses without overstimulation.
-In fact, they can create a sense of calm at bedtime and all day long.
+For very young children, picture books are an excellent way to engage their senses without overstimulation.
+In fact, they can create a sense of calm at bedtime and all day long with reading routines.

 From The Sleep Lady’s Good Night, Sleep Tight 3rd Edition:

 “As you turn the pages of Are You My Mother? for the umpteenth time, you wonder how your baby cannot be tired of this book yet.
 Research shows, however, that picture books—even those ones that both you and your baby have memorized— are not just a great way to develop the brain.
 They do wonders for bonding and soothing, especially at bedtime.